 The Ancient Egyptians built numerous large pyramids, and this is one of the oldest of all.

-Here are some interesting facts about the Pyramid of Djoser, one of the most fascinating structures in Egypt.
+Here are some interesting facts about the Pyramid of Djoser, one of the most fascinating buildings in Egypt.

 1. It used to be the tallest building in the world